 Since founder entrepreneurs rely less on upfront planning, they are not sure their approach will work.
 Thus, they make their decisions based on how much they can afford to lose if their idea does not gain the desired traction.

-Market research for a founder entrepreneur starts with small scale experiments or minimally viable products (MVP) to test the waters with real customers.
+Market research for a founder-entrepreneur starts with small-scale experiments or minimally viable products (MVP) to test the waters with real customers.
 Often, they do not even assume the expense of developing an MVP.
 Instead, they may use mock-ups or try to sell products or services before actually developing them to make sure there is a market willing to pay for their solution.

-Therefore, founder entrepreneurs approach their business development from the prospective that it may take several tries to reach a successful offering.
+Therefore, founder entrepreneurs approach their business development from the perspective that it may take several tries to reach a successful offering.
 As a result, capital preservation takes a prominent role in their planning process.

 All too often conventional business advice discourages founder entrepreneurs from practicing the affordable loss principle of pursuing a series of soft micro launches or experiments as a way to settle on the best business and economic model for the business with minimal risk and expenditure of resources.
 Instead, conventional business advice recommends extensive pre-planning and aiming for the highest returns even if the risk of failure is greater.